FASTENERS & ADHESIVES

 Certificate of Completion

-After completing the class, you'll receive a Certificate of Class Completion.
-Share with future employers to show your commitment to training.
+After completing the training and passing the assessments, you'll receive a Certificate of Course Completion.
+Share with future employers to show your commitment to continuing education.

 Take the course anytime, anywhere, as often as you'd like.
-Our classes are meant to be an ongoing resource for you, no matter where you are in your journey.
+Our courses are meant to be an ongoing resource for you, no matter where you are in your journey.

 Affordable and Convenient

-Our online classes are an affordable and convenient way to up-skill.
+Our online courses are an affordable and convenient way to up-skill.
 Learn skills and grow your career without the commitment of full-time trade school.